Conditions Treated Using Invisalign

 Invisalign is a powerful tool in the hands of an experienced orthodontist and is constantly evolving.
 On its own, Invisalign is merely a set of plastic trays.
 However, in the hands of a skilled orthodontist, he or she can use the Invisalign system to straighten your teeth and fix orthodontic problems.
 To see previous results, take a look at some of our Invisalign case studies from real Diamond Braces patients.

-Crowding occurs when there is little space for teeth in your jaw forcing the teeth to be cramped too close together.
+Tooth crowding occurs when there is not enough space for teeth in your jaw, forcing the teeth to be cramped too close together.
 This condition can become serious if left untreated since bacteria and plaque can build up in the hard-to-clean tight spaces.
 Furthermore, teeth will become even more crooked over time if this condition is not fixed early on.

 If the orthodontist determines Invisalign can help, the treatment works by first straightening teeth.
 Then the aligners will spread the teeth apart.
 In certain cases, your doctor may perform IPR (interproximal reduction) to make more space in your mouth.
 IPR is a straightforward procedure in which the doctor removes a tiny amount of enamel.

 Gaps are exactly what they sound like: spaces between teeth that need to be closed.
-Many times gaps are a genetic trait.
+Gaps are often a genetic trait.
 Spaces between teeth can lead to crooked tooth growth and gum problems and can increase the risk of damage to the teeth.

 An overbite is a common orthodontic problem where the top teeth bite over the lower teeth.
 An overbite might lead to excess strain on the jaw and wear out the enamel on the lower teeth.

 Invisalign works to align the jaw.
 In some cases, the doctor may have to put in elastic bands to more effectively align the jaw.
 The doctor will let you know during the initial consultation whether you need rubber bands.